Krosebrook/top-20-dashboards/PRD.md

 - **Bulk operations with no selection**: Disable apply button when no dashboards selected or no tag changes specified
 - **Bulk operations with filtered results**: Allow selecting from filtered results only; search helps narrow selection
 - **Removing non-existent tags**: Bulk remove operation silently skips tags that don't exist on specific dashboards
+- **Keyboard shortcuts in inputs**: Shortcuts disabled when typing in text fields (except Ctrl/Cmd combinations which work globally)
+- **Browser shortcut conflicts**: Use Ctrl/Cmd combinations to avoid conflicts with browser shortcuts; Escape only clears filters if active
+- **Mac vs Windows shortcuts**: Display appropriate modifier keys (⌘ on Mac, Ctrl on Windows) in shortcuts dialog

 ## Design Direction
 The design should feel professional and organized like a productivity tool, with a clean, modern aesthetic inspired by project management interfaces.
 A minimal interface with purposeful use of color to indicate status and priority serves the organizational purpose best.